 Here are simple steps to help you pick long-tail keywords with commercial intent:

 Step one: Copy one of the five product name keywords that you researched (e.g., Sennheiser gaming headset) and paste it into the search box.
 Then, click the “Get ideas” button.

 Step two: To analyze your results, look through the list and select keywords that contain at least four words.
 Click the next page button to find additional long-tail keywords.

 On the next page, you’ll find additional long-tail keywords:

-4).
-Selecting complementary informational keywords: Your customer may be interested in learning all about your product first, before making a buying decision.
+Selecting complimentary informational keywords: Your customer may be interested in learning all about your product first, before making a buying decision.

-For instance, reviews help customers make 90% of their purchasing decisions.
+For example, reviews help customers make a large portion of their purchasing decisions.

 What do you do with these informational keywords?
 What kind of content would you create that will interest the customer?

 This is a decent headline, but you should make it natural by adding generic qualifiers: